Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Related Work

-As the clouds thicken and the cloud-covered region is dominant, the task of removing the clouds becomes more challenging.
-A series of work explore the potential of SAR data as auxiliary data for cloud removal in optical imagery.
+Therefore, a series of works explore the potential of using SAR data, {\revise which can penetrate cloud cover to acquire ground information beneath the clouds}, as auxiliary data for cloud removal in optical imagery~\citep{li2023hs2p, han2023former, li2019thick}.
 For example, DSen2-CR~\citep{meraner2020cloud} uses a deep residual neural network to predict the target cloud-free optical image from the concatenation of Sentinel-1 SAR image and Sentinel-2 optical image.
-Simulation-Fusion GAN~\citep{gao2020cloud} fuse SAR and corrupted optical imagery with two generative adversarial networks to acquire the cloud-free results of simulated cloudy Gaofen-2 data and real cloudy Sentinel-2 data.
+Simulation-Fusion GAN~\citep{gao2020cloud} fuses SAR and corrupted optical imagery with two generative adversarial networks to acquire the cloud-free results of simulated cloudy Gaofen-2 data and real cloudy Sentinel-2 data.
 GLF-CR~\citep{GLF-CR} incorporates the contribution of Sentinel-1 SAR image in restoring reliable texture details and maintaining global consistency to reconstruct the occluded region of Sentinel-2 optical image.
 However, these methods are developed on data with relatively low spatial resolutions.
-The problem of cloud removal in high-resolution imagery remains largely underexplored.
+The problem of cloud removal in high-resolution imagery remains largely under-explored.